What is IEC 62304 and why do we hit two birds with one stone with ISO 13485

 But this is just a small refresher.
 This blog article is about the IEC 62304.

-What is IEC 62304?
+What is the IEC 62304?

 As the proportion of software in the medical field becomes increasingly larger and more significant, it is now indispensable to establish guidelines for its development to prevent potential risks.
 Therefore, the IEC 62304 sets detailed requirements for the processes and activities carried out in the development of this software.